-All of his work is culminating in 2020 - with the Vendée Globe (noted as the most difficult and challenging solo race on the planet) in his sights.
-An around the world race that exposes skippers to every condition imaginable, the Vendée Globe happens once every 4 years, the race starts and ends in Les Sables d’Olonne, France.
+All of his work is culminating with the Vendée Globe , noted as the most difficult and challenging solo round the world sailing race.
+Called "The Everest of the seas".
+The race exposes skippers to the most treacherous and relentless ocean conditions of them all, With towering waves, freezing winds and big storms.
+The Vendée Globe happens once every 4 years, the race starts and ends in Les Sables d’Olonne, France.

 Starting the 8th of November, this is the biggest challenge of Nicolas’s life.

 In his words: ‘The greatest offshore race.
 The pinnacle of offshore sailing.’